 The forecast of sales for each rate classification described above were summed to equal the total retail sales of each ARP Participant.
-An assumed loss factor, typically based on a 5-year average of historical loss factors, was then applied to the total sales to derive monthly NEL.
-To the extent historical loss factors were deemed anomalous, they were excluded from these averages.
+An assumed loss factor, based either on a regression analysis or a recent average of historical loss factors, was then applied to the total sales to derive monthly NEL.

 Projections of summer and winter non-coincident peak (NCP) demand were developed by applying projected annual load factors to the forecasted net energy for load on a total ARP Participant system basis.
-The projected load factors were based on the average relationship between annual NEL and the seasonal peak demand generally over the period 1999-2012.
+The projected load factors were based on the average relationship between annual NEL and the seasonal peak demand generally over the period 1999-2013.